tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 * `I`: an integer
 * `F`: floating point number
 * `[<type>]`: a list of type (for example, `[S]` is a list of strings)
-* `JSON`: a json in a specific format explained elsewhere
+* `JSON`: a JSON in a specific format explained elsewhere

 | Name                                                                  | Type         | Requirements   | potential | spawner | spawn | summon | loot | experience | harvest | leftclick | rightclick | place | effect | Description                                                                                                                                                                                                                                                                                                                                                                                           |
 |-----------------------------------------------------------------------|--------------|----------------|-----------|---------|-------|--------|------|------------|---------|-----------|------------|-------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|